-After months of rain, summer is finally here and with temperatures warm enough to sit outside, it’s time to embrace Madrid’s terraza culture.
-Spain delivers when it comes to a good climate, and sitting outside and enjoying it is one of the many things I love about living here.
+You can embrace Madrid’s terraza culture almost any month of the year and La Plaza de Olavide is the perfect spot to start.
+Spain delivers when it comes to a good climate; sitting outside and enjoying it is one of the many things I love about living here.

-Olavide is a round square that features lovely planting, plenty of benches, a cooling fountain and several playgrounds for children with all the usual slides, swings and climbing frames.
-It’s one of my favourite places between May and October, but nothing stops Madrileños sitting outside all year!
-It is leafy, pedestrianised and completely circled by bars and restaurants with large popular terrazas – find a spot and settle down for an evening of typically Spanish food, drink, people watching and a good busker too if you’re lucky!
+Olavide is a round square that features lovely planting, plenty of benches, a cooling fountain and several playgrounds for children, with all the usual slides, swings and climbing frames.
+It is leafy, pedestrianised and completely circled by bars and restaurants with large popular terrazas.

-It can be easy to spend a lot of money when you are on holiday, so I think finding some cheap and cheerful places where you can spend a few hours without spending a fortune is always welcome.
-Classic sharing menus, such as a large mixed salad and a whole potato omelette are a good deal, for example.
-Add a some “tinto con casera” (red wine and white lemonade) to the mix, and you’ll be all set for lunchtime like a local in Spain’s capital!
+It can be easy to spend a lot of money when you are on holiday, so I think cheap and cheerful places where you can spend a few hours without spending a fortune are always welcome.
+Classic sharing menus, such as a large mixed salad and a whole potato omelette, are a good deal.
+Add some “tinto con casera” (red wine and white lemonade) to the mix, and you’ll be all set for lunchtime like a local in Spain’s capital!